protontypes/open-sustainable-technology/README.md

 - [FlexiGIS](https://github.com/FlexiGIS/FlexiGIS) - Extracts, filters and categorizes the geo-referenced urban energy infrastructure and allocates the required decentralized storage in urban settings.
 - [EMMA](https://neon.energy/emma/) - A techno-economic model of the north-west European power market covering France, Benelux, Germany and Poland.
 - [reVX](https://github.com/NREL/reVX) - Renewable Energy Potential(V) eXchange Toot.
 - [CapacityExpansion.jl](https://github.com/YoungFaithful/CapacityExpansion.jl) - Future energy system planning (Generation and Transmission Capacity Expansion Planning) in Julia.

 ### Analysis

 - [Open Energy Platform](https://github.com/OpenEnergyPlatform/oeplatform) - Aims to ensure quality, transparency and reproducibility in energy system research.
 It is a collection of various tools and information and that help working with energy-related data.
 - [PyPSA](https://github.com/PyPSA/PyPSA) - A free software toolbox for simulating and optimizing modern power systems that include features such as conventional generators with unit commitment, variable wind and solar generation, storage units, coupling to other energy sectors, and mixed alternating and direct current networks.
-- [oemof](https://github.com/oemof/oemof) - Open Energy Modeling Framework - A Python toolbox for energy system modeling and optimization.
+- [oemof](https://github.com/oemof/oemof) - Open Energy Modelling Framework - A Python toolbox for energy system modeling and optimization.
 A community driven, modular, flexible and generic software project.
-- [pyGRETA](https://github.com/tum-ens/pyGRETA) - Python Generator of Renewable Time Series and mAps: a tool that generates high-resolution potential maps and time series for user-defined regions within the globe.
+- [pyGRETA](https://github.com/tum-ens/pyGRETA) - python Generator of REnewable Time series and mAps: a tool that generates high-resolution potential maps and time series for user-defined regions within the globe.
 - [RESKit](https://github.com/FZJ-IEK3-VSA/RESKit) - A toolkit to help generate renewable energy generation time series for energy systems analysis.
 - [PowSyBl](https://github.com/powsybl/powsybl-core) - An open source framework written in Java, that makes it easy to write complex software for power systems simulations and analysis.
 - [PowSyBl Open Load Flow](https://github.com/powsybl/powsybl-open-loadflow) - An open source implementation of the load flow API that can be found in PowSyBl Core.
 It supports AC Newtow-Raphson and linear DC calculation methods.